haihuilab/scbiot/README.md

 # scBIOT

-**scBIOT** (Single-Cell Biological Insights via Optimal Transport and Omics Transformers) is a light-weight Python library that packages the preprocessing and embedding workflow we commonly apply to RNA, ATAC, and joint multi-omics datasets.
+**scBIOT** is a lightweight Python library for single-cell omics integration.
-It focuses on repeatable data preparation, explainable latent embeddings, and concise APIs that work out-of-the-box on real AnnData data.
+It bundles the preprocessing and embedding workflows we routinely apply to RNA, ATAC, and joint multi-omics datasets.
+The library emphasizes reproducible data preparation, single-cell clustering using embeddings derived from optimal transport and Transformer-based VAEs, and concise APIs that work out of the box on AnnData data.

 ## Highlights